aojea/k8s-aws-ipv6/README.md

 - [ ] Use the AWS Cloud provider
   https://github.com/kubernetes/cloud-provider-aws
-- [ ] Document how to expose services without load balancers
 - [ ] Cluster HA configuration
 - [ ] Autoscale workers
-- [ ] Explore alternatives to expose services due to the amount of public addresses we have now
+- [ ] Explore Load Balancer alternatives to expose services due to the amount of public addresses we have now